exonum/exonum-doc/src/get-started/design-overview.md

 a private key is stored in the local configuration of the node, does not enter the blockchain and is specific to a particular node.
 It’s a good practice to manage such keys locally via private APIs of the corresponding service.

-> Here we may tell something about our new file-based approach to managing keys.
-> We may also remove the warning block below if/when these changes are merged.

 The Exonum core defines two pairs of Ed25519 keys for full nodes: